dwrobel/flatcam/README.md

 - working in adding to the Optimal Tool the rest of the distances found in the Gerber and the locations associated; added GUI
 - added display of the results for the Rules Check Tool in a formatted way
 - made the Rules Check Tool document window Read Only
-- made FlatCAMExcellon and FlatCAMGerber into their own files in the flatcamParser folder
+- made Excellon and Gerber classes from camlib into their own files in the flatcamParser folder
+- moved the ApertureMacro class from camlib to ParseGerber file

 5.10.2019